 Learn more about attractions, guided tours, parks, and more.

-Paddling, Hiking, Whale Watching, Wildlife Tours
+Boating, Sightseeing, Whale Watching, Wildlife Tours

 Providing quality guided kayak tours from Quadra Island, BC.
 Join our comfortable Orca Base Camp tour in Johnstone Strait, next to Robson Bight Michael Biggs Ecological Reserve.
 Kayak in waters where Killer Whales play!
 Spacious Safari tents & cots, close enough to hear the blows of the Orca!
 Or experience the un-ending channels and wilderness of Desolation Sound, the Discovery Islands, or the Coastal Inlets on an expedition!
 Rentals and day tours also available daily at our location